fluid-checkout/fluid-checkout/readme.txt

 TODO: Add notice for instructions to upgrade template files structure.

+* Added: Functions `undo_hooks` to feature files to allow undoing hook changes in some rare cases.
 * Improved: Separate styles for checkout layout and checkout steps into different files, allowing to load them independently.
 * Improved: Moved template files to a better structure, making it consistent with the PRO plugin structure and easier to understand.
+* Improved: Changed the way plugin feature files are registered.
+* Removed: Filter `fc_init_features_list` as it has no valid use case.
 * Fixed: Only load modifield WooCommerce script files on the affected pages.

 = Unreleased =